auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 - `_ObjectiveManagementAPI`
 - `_ObjectiveOAuth2`

-The following classes were also removed, as they are no longer in use:
+The following classes were also removed, as they were no longer being used:

 - `Profile`
 - `Identity`